vegaprotocol/topgun-service/README.md

 - startTime - the start time for the incentive period
 - endTime - the end time for the incentive period

+**MongoDB:**

+- mongoConnectionString - the full connection string for the optional mongodb database
+- mongoCollectionName - the collection name for the leaderboard data to be stored
+- mongoDatabaseName - the database name for the leaderboard collection

+Optionally, algorithms can make use of persisting and sharing data collections stored in MongoDB, useful to preserve state of incentives throughout resets and other events like restarts.
+Currently only the `ByAssetDepositWithdrawal` algorithm makes use of mongodb, other algos should set these fields to the value `NA` or similar as shown in the example config file.

 **Queries:**

 - `/status` - useful for health returns 200 if service is up